cosmos/sdk-tutorials/authz-module/index.md

 ## Grant Authorization

-Next, the granter will need to `grant` an authorization to the grantee.
+Next, the granter must `grant` an authorization to the grantee.

-The authorization will be a "generic" authorization, meaning there are no limits on the authorization.
-In this case, the grantee will be able to vote as many times as they want until the granter revokes the authorization.
+The authorization is a "generic" authorization, meaning there are no limits on the authorization.
+In this case, the grantee is able to vote as many times as they want until the granter revokes the authorization.

 Create authorization:
 ```